 The impact of Autoscaler is twofold:

 Autoscaler can scale the number of virtual machines based on CPU utilization, serving capacity, or a Stackdriver Monitoring metric.
-This solution uses the serving capacity metric to add or remove Google Compute Engine instances based on the number of requests per second (RPS) the instances are receiving from the load balancer.
-See Batch Processing with Google Compute Engine Autoscaler to learn more about Autoscaler.
+This solution uses the serving capacity metric to add or remove Compute Engine instances based on the number of requests per second (RPS) the instances are receiving from the load balancer.
+See Batch Processing with Compute Engine Autoscaler to learn more.

 Requests Per Second (RPS)